Malone and Karmazin face off for Sirius XM control

 Liberty owns stakes in a variety of businesses, including book retailer Barnes & Noble Inc, concert promoter Live Nation Entertainment Inc, and cable television company Discovery Communications Inc.

-In 2009, Liberty became the largest shareholder in Sirius after it floated the company a $530 million (343.9 million pounds) loan to help it avoid bankruptcy.
+In 2009, Liberty became the largest shareholder in Sirius after it floated the company a $530 million loan to help it avoid bankruptcy.
 Terms of that deal allowed for Liberty to convert the loan into preferred shares.

 The company Liberty rescued in 2009 is in much stronger shape four years later, thanks in no small part to Karmazin.
 It has gained a key foothold in the vehicles market, which is seeing a rebound, with its radios in 70 percent of new cars in the United States.
 The company, which serves as the radio home for shock jock Howard Stern, ended last quarter with an all-time high 22.3 million paying users.